 Is White Rice Healthy?
 Here's What a Dietitian Has to Say

-White rice may be at the top of the list when it comes to foods that have a bad reputation.
+White rice may be at the top of the list for foods that have a bad reputation.
 Not only is it looked down upon because of its starchy composition, but it's also often picked less because of its white coloring.
-Even health practitioners are more likely to dismiss white rice when making recommendations to their patients, not taking into consideration cultural preference or access to foods.
+Even health practitioners are more likely to dismiss white rice when making recommendations to their patients without considering cultural preferences or food access.
 You'll find that in most countries around the world, white rice is consumed way more than brown rice.

 So, is white rice healthy?
 Let's set the record straight—white doesn't mean devoid of nutrients.
 And although white rice is indeed lower in certain nutrients than its counterpart, brown rice, the benefits of white rice should be looked at with a closer lens.
 Here's what this dietitian has to say about the benefits of white rice.

 How is white rice different from brown rice?

 White rice is rice that has had its bran (the fiberous outer layer) and germ (the nutritious core) removed during processing, making the taste, texture, color and nutrition breakdown of white rice different from that of brown rice.
 Due to this, it is not surprising that the nutrient value of white rice is different from brown rice as is seen below.